n4thanstewart/python-scripts/README.md

 # Lunar Lander

-This is my solution to a common Python coding homework task.
+This is my solution to the common Python coding homework task.

+For a breakdown and **explanation** of the code [see this document](https://docs.google.com/document/d/1RJafO-U9N3CYPYn95k077ejFx8q94OU7rcAe7nNx8uI/edit?usp=sharing).

 ## Notes:
 To play the game, run the script in a Python IDE.

-The height is set to 600m and the fuel __only 35s__, which makes the game only last around a minute with an optimal amount of fuel to use.
-Change these
+The height is set to 600m and the fuel __only 35s__ instead of 90, which makes the game only last around a minute with an optimal amount of fuel to use.
+Change these at the top of the script to customise the game.

 ## Objective
 Computer simulation is used by engineers to test out ideas before actually building